sadiq61651/mp4_to_3gp_converter_privacy_policy/PRIVACY POLICY.md

 1. Information Collected

-MP4 to 3GP Converter, developed by M.Sadiq, may collect non-personal information, including device identifiers, IP addresses, usage data, and video data, for the purpose of delivering targeted advertisements.
+MP4 to 3GP Converter, developed by M. Sadiq, may collect non-personal information for the purpose of delivering targeted advertisements.
+This may include device identifiers, IP addresses, usage data, and video data, for the conversion of MP4 files into 3GP format.

-Video Data Collection:
-This includes the MP4 files selected by the user for conversion to 3GP format.
-The app processes and stores these video files locally on the user's device.
-No video data is transmitted to external servers.

 2. Purpose of Data Collection

-The primary purposes of collecting and processing video data are to convert MP4 files into 3GP video format and to deliver targeted advertisements.
-Additionally, the app integrates advertising services such as Google Mobile Ads and AdMob, which may also collect and process data as described in their respective privacy policies.
+The primary purposes of collecting and processing video data are to convert MP4 files into 3GP video format, to deliver targeted advertisements, and to support advertising services such as AdMob.
+AdMob may also collect and process data as described in its privacy policy, which can be reviewed [here](https://policies.google.com/privacy).

 3. Data Storage

-All data processed by the app, including video files, is stored locally on the user's device.
-The app does not upload, transfer, or store any data on external servers or cloud storage.
+All data processed by the app, including video files, ad-related information (such as device identifiers and ad interaction data), and usage data, is stored locally on the user's device.
+It's important to note that AdMob, as the advertising service integrated into the app, may also store ad-related data locally on the user's device in accordance with its [privacy policy](https://policies.google.com/privacy).

 4. User Consent

-By using the MP4 to 3GP Converter app, users consent to the collection and processing of non-personal information, including video data, for the purposes described in this privacy policy.
+By using the MP4 to 3GP Converter app, users consent to the collection and processing of non-personal information, including video data and ad-related information, for the purposes described in this privacy policy.

-5. Feedback and Support
+5. Contact Information

-If users have feedback or encounter issues with the MP4 to 3GP Converter app, they are encouraged to provide feedback through the app or contact M. Sadiq at sadiqkhan61651@email.com.
+If users have any questions or require assistance regarding the privacy policy or the app's functionality, they are encouraged to contact M. Sadiq at sadiqkhan61651@gmail.com.

 6. Changes to the Privacy Policy